Changing Question Order

 Limitations of connecting forms to custom fields

 The process of creating forms is pretty straightforward.
-You can add as many questions as you want, choose from different question types depending how you want the information to be input, add tips, make questions required, connect them to custom fields, and of course, go back and edit questions later or change the question order.
+You can add as many questions as you want, choose from different question types depending on how you want the information to be input, add tips, make questions required, connect them to custom fields, and of course, go back and edit questions later or change the question order.

 To add a question to your form, simply click on any of the different question types from the left side panel.
 New questions will automatically be added to the very bottom of the form, so it’s best to try to add them in order when possible.

-Once the question has been added, you will need to input the text for the question, and potentially the answer choices, depending what type of field you are using.
+Once the question has been added, you will need to input the text for the question, and potentially the answer choices, depending on what type of field you are using.